 The 48 Hour Film Horror Project Organizers may add to or amend these rules at any time prior to the beginning of the Official Time Period.

 Below are the rules that govern the Competition.
 Be sure to also read the official Filmmaking Rules.

 In the United States, the Team Leader must be a legal resident or legal visitor of the United States or the District of Columbia.
-The following are not eligible: employees, city producers, contractors, directors and officers of 48 Hour Film Project, Inc. (48HFP), its parent, subsidiaries and affiliated companies, distributors, web design, advertising, fulfillment, judging and Project agencies involved in the administration, development, fulfillment and execution of this Project (collectively, Project Parties), and the immediate family members of each (spouse, parent, child, sibling, grandparent, and spouse or step of each) and those living in their same households (those persons whether related or not who live in the same residence for at least three months during the twelve-month period preceding the start date of the Project).
 Outside of the United States, residency requirements may vary.
+A team is not eligible if either the Team Leader or any Team Member is one of the following: employee, city producer, contractor, director or officer of 48 Hour Film Project, Inc. (48HFP), its parent, subsidiaries or affiliated companies, distributors, web design, advertising, fulfillment, judging or Project agencies involved in the administration, development, fulfillment and execution of this Project (collectively, Project Parties), or the immediate family member of any Project Partner (e.g., spouse, parent, child, sibling, grandparent, and spouse or step child) or those living in their same household (those persons whether related or not who live in the same residence for at least three months during the twelve-month period preceding the start date of the Project).
 Void where prohibited.